ISAC-SIMO/ISAC-SIMO-Django-Backend/docs/web-application.md

 <li>IBM Watson add Pre-Trained Model</li>
 <li>Offline Model (Classifier, Pre/Post Processor)</li>
 </ul>

+> **Update:** IBM Watson API not requires **IBM Service URL**.
+This field needs to be filled appropriately, and the value can be found at watson dashboard.

 ### <span style="color:green">Create Models</span>
 Admin or Project Admin can add a new Model.
 A new model can be trained by uploading zipped images and choosing to process it or not.
 Users can also add Pre-Trained Model by specifying the Classifier Name and IBM Watson API Key.
 Also, users can add and link Offline Model / Script that can be used either as a Classifier or Pre/Post Processor.